 - Whisk the 3 egg yolks together in a bowl.
 In a second bowl, whisk flour with half of the warm milk, until smooth.
 Whisk the beaten egg yolks and the salt into the milk/flour mixture, then whisk in the remaining cup of milk.
 Set aside.

 - Place the butter in a saucepan and soften it a little over medium heat.
 Add the brown sugar and whisk or stir for about 2 minutes or until butter is melted and sugar has dissolved.
 Whisk the milk mixture into the saucepan.
 Continue whisking constantly over medium heat until mixture thickens and bubbles -- this should only take 2-3 minutes.
-After big bubbles start to form, continue whisking for
+After big bubbles start to form, continue whisking for another 3 minutes.

 - Let pie cool at room temperature for an hour, then transfer to the refrigerator to chill for 4 hours or until set.